FHIR/FSHSchool/content/docs/SUSHI/configuration/_index.md

   * `normative+trial-use`: official release with mixture of trial use and normative content

 {{% alert title="Tip" color="success" %}}
-SUSHI can generate a simple configuration file for you with the `--init` [option](/docs/sushi/project/#initializing-a-sushi-project)
+SUSHI can generate a simple configuration file for you with the `init` [command](/docs/sushi/project/#initializing-a-sushi-project)
 {{% /alert %}}

 ## FSH and IG Processing: Recommended Configuration